ravermeister/lastfmtube/readme.md

 ## Hotkeys

-The forward/rewind amount of time is increased when the functions is called fast in a row, and resetted to default afterwards.
-Currently following Hotkeys are supported:
+supported:

 Key binding | Command
 ----------- | --------
 enter | Play/Pause
 space | Play/Pause
-left | Rewind Track
+left | *Rewind Track
-right | Fast Forward Track
+right | *Fast Forward Track
 ctrl+left | Previous Track
 ctrl+right | Next Track

+*The forward/rewind amount of time is increased when the functions is called fast in a row, and resetted to default afterwards.
+Currently following Hotkeys are

 ## Personal Songlist
 You can send any Title to your personal song list (will be stored in browser cache), which is saved during a browser restart.